-Add an RMS account for SharePoint Online and OneDrive for Business to allow Cloud App Security to scan RMS-protected files for these services.
+Add an RMS account for SharePoint Online, OneDrive, and Microsoft Teams (Teams) to allow Cloud App Security to scan RMS-protected files for these services.
 Cloud App Security uses the RMS account to communicate with Azure RMS to get permission to access RMS-protected files and run advanced threat protection and data loss prevention scanning on them.

 To configure Cloud App Security to scan RMS-protected files, see Configuring General Settings.

 Before you begin adding an RMS account, make sure that:

 You have provisioned a SharePoint Online, OneDrive, or Microsoft Teams (Teams) service account.